What is Tweed?

 Lovat Tweed Products

-Harris Tweed is particularly resistant, gleams with unique colours and can be easily combined with different fabrics.
+Harris Tweed is particularly resistant, shines in unique colors and can be combined well with other materials.

 Harris Tweed Products

-Magee Tweed persuades with its particular robustness and eith the heavy fabric from the traditional County Donegal in Ireland.
+Magee Tweed impresses with its particularly long durability and heavy fabrics from the traditional County Donegal in Ireland.

 Magee Tweed Products

-Moon Tweed provides with its the luxurious feel for the comfort factor and keeps you always warm even by cold temperatures.
+Moon Tweed provides the very special feel-good factor with its luxurious feel and always keeps you warm even in cool temperatures.

-John Hanly works exclusively with natural fibers and sets high value on sustainable and ethical production.
+John Hanly works exclusively with natural fibers and attaches great importance to sustainable and ethical production.

 John Hanly Tweed Products